CESNET/eduroam-icinga/doc/icingaweb2_config.md

 ## protected variables

 Some of our services contain custom variables with sensitive data.
-We decided that we want to protect all sensitive data, because everyone who is able to log in to icingaweb2 is able to see any service.
+We decided that we want to protect all sensitive data, because everyone who is able to log in to Icinga Web 2 is able to see any service.
 Configuration is done in `/etc/icingaweb2/modules/monitoring/config.ini`

 The configuration is: